SantiagoRios-Pro/New-Project/New Subfolder.md

 > All queries reference `invest.paul_bistre_portfolio_view`.

 ### Analysis 1 – Multi‑Period Returns
+* Business Question: What is the most recent 12 months, 18 months, 24 months return for each of the securities (and for the entire portfolio)?

 I will calculate the trailing 12‑, 18‑, and 24‑month total return for each security and for the portfolio as a whole.